"The solution is on the periphery." — Dan Pink

 The Why of Scrum does not rely on powerpoint or lecture, rather it utilises pedagogical techniques widely known to create a deeper, and longer-lasting learning, one that each participant can take ownership of and develop in his or her own way.
 These techniques include team interaction, socratic dialog, improvisation, theatre games, and exploration through metaphor.
 You will not sit still for long, and you'll not be fed information.
 You are expected to show up with an open mind and an open heart, and to bring your own experiences to share with others.

-See the workshops home page for upcoming Why of Scrum workshops.
+See the events home page for upcoming Why of Scrum workshops.

 This half-day workshop is offered on a pay-what-you-like basis.
 There is a £20 non-returnable registration fee to reserve a place; additional payment will be made at the end of the workshop.
 Guideline payment is £150.